VCSTDN/apds7311-part-2-Lwando-Ntshinka/README.md

   - Password hashing and salting
   - SSL Digital Certificates

+This part will mainly feature the customer portal.

 ##Requirements
 The following is required to ensure that the application will function as intented: